Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 ## Item Durability

-Vagabond Remastered utilizes [Item Durability](https://www.nexusmods.com/skyrimspecialedition/mods/42544), which makes armor and weapons lose their tempering durability over time.
+Vagabond Remastered utilizes [Equipment Durability System NG](https://www.nexusmods.com/skyrimspecialedition/mods/109899), which makes armor and weapons lose their tempering durability over time.
 The items can degrade all the way to zero durability, meaning they provide no armor or damage.
 However, the items can never completely break.
 The degration rate is set to be fairly slow to avoid the system feeling overly intrusive.

 To help manage item degradation, the player can find or craft hammers and whetstones to temper their gear while away from town.